ken-conversionhub/G-FAST/README.md

 ## Authors

-+ **Ken Samonte** wrote majority of the code for the website and wrote the entire documentation.
++ **Ken Samonte** wrote majority of the code for the website and created the documentation.
 + **Ralph Montevirgen** helped modify the initial design of the layout.

 Feel free to insert your name here if you made contributions to this website.